Patrick Patterson (basketball)

-Patrick Patterson (born March 14, 1989) is an American film producer and former professional basketball player.
-He played in the NBA for the Houston Rockets, Sacramento Kings, Toronto Raptors, Oklahoma City Thunder, and Los Angeles Clippers.
+Patrick Davell Patterson (born March 14, 1989) is an American former professional basketball player.
+He played in the NBA for the Houston Rockets, Sacramento Kings, Toronto Raptors, Oklahoma City Thunder and Los Angeles Clippers.

 Early life

 Patterson, born in Washington, D.C., grew up in Huntington, West Virginia and graduated from Huntington High School in 2007.
-During his high school career, Patterson helped lead Huntington High School to three-straight state championships.
+During his high school career, Patterson helped lead Huntington High School to three straight state championships.
 Patterson won his third state championship during his senior season with help from O. J. Mayo.

 Considered a five-star recruit by Rivals.com, Patterson was listed as the No. 3 power forward and the No. 17 player in the nation in 2007, and was named a McDonald's All-American.

 College career

-Patrick Patterson played college basketball for the University of Kentucky.
+Patrick Patterson played college basketball for the University of Kentucky (UK).
 He chose to play for Kentucky rather than Duke or Florida in a highly publicized recruiting battle.
 He was recruited by Kentucky coach Tubby Smith and his replacement Billy Gillispie.
-In the 2009–10 season he played for former Memphis coach John Calipari who became Billy Gillispie's replacement in April 2009.
+Later, in the 2009–10 season, he played for former Memphis coach John Calipari who became Gillispie's replacement in April 2009.